 The guidance on this site is based on our own analysis and is meant to help you identify options and narrow down your choices.
 We do not advise or tell you which product to buy; undertake your own due diligence before entering into any agreement.
 Read our full disclosure here.

-Average Cost of Dog Walking Insurance (2024)
+Average Cost of Dog Walking Insurance (2026)

-The average cost of dog walking insurance starts from around £54 a year or £6.50 a month for a sole trader in the UK.
-This seems like a reasonable amount considering a dog walker can earn over £10 taking one dog on one walk.
-However, dog walking insurance costs can be higher depending on a number of factors.
-Here's what you need to know about dog walking insurance costs.
+The average cost of dog walking insurance starts from around £65 a year (or roughly £6.50 a month) for a sole trader in the UK.
+Based on NimbleFins analysis of the protection provided and the costs of cover, dog walking insurance is both affordable and highly reasonable considering that a dog walker can easily earn £12 to £15+ for taking just one dog on a single walk.
+However, dog walking insurance costs can be higher depending on a number of factors, including your business structure and whether you hire help.

 Dog walker insurance quotes.